Dawnflash/binance-trading-helper/README.md

 # Binance trading helper

 This python script creates a market buy order followed by limit and/or market sell orders with a set profit.
-This only works at binance.com.
+This only works on binance.com.

 Do not overuse, Binance only allows 100 orders per 10s and roughly 1200 requests per minute.
 You might get rate limited otherwise.